gmc-code/PC-microbit-micropython/docs/images/flame_simulation.rst

     DISPLAY_WIDTH = 5
     DISPLAY_HEIGHT = 5

-    # flame can be oriented in either direction; Ture has top of flame at top of microbit
+    # flame can be oriented in either direction; True has top of flame at top of microbit
     INVERT_DISPLAY = True

     # MASK to create fire shape. multiplies values %